Admission Requirements

 9. Application Fee

-Applications must be submitted with a $75 application fee or fee waiver in order to be considered.
-Submitting the online Common Application and the $75 online fee or the transfer fee waiver* begins the transfer admission process and should be done as soon as possible to avoid delays.
-We highly encourage you to submit your application and payment online at www.commonapp.org.
-If you need to mail them instead, please send to our transfer application address.
+Applications must be submitted with the $80 application fee or fee waiver in order to be considered.
+Submitting the application and the $80 online fee or the transfer fee waiver* begins the transfer admission process and should be done as soon as possible to avoid delays.

-Please note that Cornell cannot process your transfer application without the $75 application fee or a transfer fee waiver.
-Remember that if you apply online, you must submit the application fee online, or you must mark the box indicating you are requesting a waiver.
-If you submit an application in hard copy form, you must submit the application fee in the form of a check, draft, or international money order (payable to Cornell University) with your full name and date of birth written on your fee payment to our mailing address.
+Please note that Cornell cannot process your transfer application without the $80 application fee or a transfer fee waiver.
+Remember that when you apply online, you must submit the application fee online, or you must mark the box indicating you are requesting a waiver.

 *Transfer Fee Waiver

-In keeping with Ezra Cornell’s vision of “Any person, any study,” Cornell is proud to serve students from all economic backgrounds.
-If submitting our application fee would result in a financial hardship for your family, we encourage you to consider applying for a fee waiver.
-You can apply for an application fee waiver by submitting a letter from a transfer advisor, the financial aid office at your current college/university, or representative of a social service/community agency stating that the fee would cause financial hardship.
-Should you have questions, please contact the Undergraduate Admissions Office at transfer@cornell.edu.
+Cornell is proud to serve students from all economic backgrounds.
+If submitting our application fee would result in a financial hardship for your family, you can apply for an application fee waiver by following the instructions on the Common Application AND submitting the NACAC Fee Waiver Form or a letter from a transfer advisor, the financial aid office at your current college/university, or a representative of a social service/community agency stating that the fee would cause financial hardship.

 10. Interviews

-Most of our colleges and schools do not require, or offer, an interview.
-The programs that do require an interview are:
+While most of our colleges and schools do not require or offer an interview, the programs that do require or offer an interview are:

-A. College of Architecture, Art, and Planning - for architecture or fine arts applicants to the College of Architecture, Art, and Planning, use the AAP online interview request form or call 607.255.4376 to schedule an interview.
+College of Architecture, Art, and Planning - an interview is required for architecture applicants and is strongly recommended for fine arts applicants.
+Use the AAP online interview request form or call 607.255.4376 to schedule an interview.